tolo/InterfaCSS/README.markdown

 * Capable of expressing really complex layout definitions that can fully solve any conceivable layout scenario though a single massive Chuck Norris style layout definition

-More documentation will come, but for now - have a look at the `HelloISSLayout` sample code.
+You can find more documentation on how to define layouts [here](https://github.com/tolo/InterfaCSS/wiki/ISSLayout-Reference).
+Also, have a look at the `HelloISSLayout` sample code to see ISSLayout in action.

 If you still prefer the more direct approach of setting `frame` and `center` properties etc, InterfaCSS has you covered here also - have a look at [Rect](https://github.com/tolo/InterfaCSS/wiki/Stylesheet-Property-Reference#CGRect) and [Point](https://github.com/tolo/InterfaCSS/wiki/Stylesheet-Property-Reference#CGPoint) in the stylesheet reference.
 Using these properties can take you further than you think, as InterfaCSS provides support for more than simple absolute values.